 Kimono can be purchased at specialized stores, which are most numerous in Kyoto.
 They can also be found in department stores and shopping malls across the country.
 A large number of online stores dealing with new and used kimono have also been set up.

-When buying kimono, take into account that maintenance is an issue, unless you are not planning on ever wearing them.
-Silk kimono are difficult to clean and washing without the proper methods might result in damaging the garment.
+When buying kimono, take into account that maintenance is an issue.
+Silk kimono, in particular, are difficult to clean and washing without the proper methods might result in damaging the garment.
 Kimono of polyester material are easier to clean, but you should always check with the merchant the appropriate way of maintaining them.